MID Function in Excel (Table of Contents)

 - Number formatting is not part of a string and will not be extracted or counted.

-- This is designed to extract the characters from any side of a specified text.
+- It is designed to extract the characters from any side of a specified text.

-- If the user does not specify the last parameter, it will take 0 as by default.
+- If the user does not specify the last parameter, it will take 0 as default.

 - Num_chars must be greater than or equal to zero.
 If it is a negative number, it will throw the error as #VALUE.

-- In the case of complex data sets, you need to use other text functions like SEARCH, FIND Num_chars parameter.
+- In the case of complex data sets, you need to use other text functions like SEARCH and FIND Num_chars parameters.

-- Use the MID function when you want to extract text from inside a text string, based on location and length.
+- Use the MID function to extract text from inside a text string based on location and length.

 - The MID function returns empty text if the start_num is greater than the length of a string.